psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 This post will help you start building Scala applications with ZIO.

-Today there are a lot of libraries in Scala ecosystem, that promise to improve your efficiency.
+Today there are many libraries in Scala ecosystem, that promise to improve your efficiency.
 I wrote this post in order to help you to start with the new effect type on the block - [ZIO](https://zio.dev/).
 It's a huge library that gives you powerful tools to build concurrent applications and its own ecosystem.